 Lower Key Stage 2 have been finding out about different types of input and output devices and computer networks.
 They have used the internet to communicate in different ways, including email!

 Upper Key Stage 2

 Upper Key Stage 2 have been looking at how search engines select and rank information, and other forms of online communication.
-They have created blogs and talked about if the information online is credible.
+They have discussed if the information online is credible.
 They have compared WAN and LAN and discussed keeping personal information safe.